K-T0BIAS/MultiModalRouter/docs/cli.md

 multimodalrouter-route --start lat1 lng1 --end lat2 lng2 --allowedModes car plane --maxSegments 123 --verbose
 ```

+> NOTE: if you have higher dimensional coordinates you can simply add them here aswell

 ### agrs

 - `--start` = the start coordinates for the route (doesn't have to be exact to the `Hub` it will find the closest hub to the point.
 Also the coordinates do not have to be in dgrees, but rather fit with the coordinate system of your data.
 Read more [here](./graph.md#advanced-options))